d3/d3-shape/README.md

 <a name="stack_offset" href="#stack_offset">#</a> <i>stack</i>.<b>offset</b>([<i>offset</i>]) · [Source](https://github.com/d3/d3-shape/blob/master/src/stack.js)

-If *offset* is specified, sets the offset accessor to the specified function or array and returns this stack generator.
+If *offset* is specified, sets the offset accessor to the specified function and returns this stack generator.
 If *offset* is not specified, returns the current offset acccesor, which defaults to [stackOffsetNone](#stackOffsetNone); this uses a zero baseline.
 See [stack offsets](#stack-offsets) for the built-in offsets.

-If *offset* is a function, it is passed the generated series array and the order index array.
-The offset function is then responsible for updating the lower and upper values in the series array to layout the stack.
+The offset function is passed the generated series array and the order index array; it is then responsible for updating the lower and upper values in the series array.
 For example, the default offset is defined as:

 ```js
 function offsetNone(series, order) {